pybites/challenges/26/bbelderbos/README.md

 	![bar chart of progress](printscreens/not-met-goal-yet.png)

-* 'Add pomodoro' adds one unit (25 min), no questions asked.
+* On the main screen, 'Add pomodoro' adds one unit (25 min), no questions asked.
 'Add multiple pomodori' lets you add 1-5 pomodori at once.
 Let's demo that here:

 	![add multi pomos](printscreens/add-5-pomos.png)

-	This adds the select *int* pomodori to the DB's logs table.
+	This adds the selected *int* pomodori to the DB's logs table.

-* Now the bar is green because I read for 8 pomodori (> target of 7):
+* Now the bar is green because I read 8 pomodori (> target of 7):

 	![met goal](printscreens/met-goal.png)